-Core subjects are compulsory national curriculum subjects that all secondary students will study throughout KS3 and KS4.
+Core subjects are compulsory national curriculum subjects that all secondary students will study throughout their education up to KS4.

-Students will continue to study English, Maths, and Science (Chemistry, Biology, Physics) until the end of Year 11 and gain a GCSE in these subjects.
+Students will continue to study English, Maths, and Science (Chemistry, Biology, Physics) until the end of Year 11 and gain a GCSE in these subjects alongside the GCSE's they will gain from their option subjects.